anfeng2/anfeng2.github.io/_projects/traffic.md

 Our solution was to drop the columns: “Range - Lower Bound Travel Time (Seconds)” and “Range - Upper Bound Travel Time (Seconds)”, so that we would just have “Range Travel Time”.
 This solution is the right thing to do because that way we won’t have redundant features in our X_train and X_test.

 <div class="row">
-    <div> The result was that we ended up increasing the area under the ROC curve from 0.8519 in improvement #1 to 0.8545 for pre-lockdown and from 0.7960 to 0.8606 for post-lockdown.
+    <div class="col-sm mt-2 mt-md-0"> The result was that we ended up increasing the area under the ROC curve from 0.8519 in improvement #1 to 0.8545 for pre-lockdown and from 0.7960 to 0.8606 for post-lockdown.
 Attached to the right are the ROC curves for pre-lockdown and post-lockdown.
 Compared to our baseline model’s ROC curves, our ROC curves for our improvement #2 is better (closer to the top left of the graph).
     </div>
     <div class="col-sm mt-2 mt-md-0">
         {% include figure.html path="assets/img/roc_curve_2.png" title="ROC curve after model improvement 2" class="img-fluid rounded z-depth-1" %}